servo/book/src/design-documentation/script/index.md

     play_with(children)
 }
 ```
+(We have to obviously make sure that getting the cat reference and rooting it is one atomic action but let us ignore this for now).
 Unrooting (the reverse) will automatically be done via a Drop impl on `DomRoot<T>`.

 To ensure web API implementations in Servo are sound, the engine code is conservative and usually returns rooted types (such as `DomRoot<Node>`).